 Or, use a combination of all three ideas all around your party area!

 For outdoor entertaining, I use Rubbermaid pitchers.
-When I saw this beautiful Lagoon Blue pitcher at Kroger, I had to have it!
+When I saw this beautiful Lagoon Blue pitcher, I had to have it!
 After all, blue is my favorite color.
 I like these classic pitchers because they have a three-position lid.
 The lid turns for pouring freely, pouring with ice guard, or closed.
 Its large, comfortable handle makes for easy lifting and pouring.

 The summertime entertaining drink that I make most often is homemade lemonade.
 To make it: